Can You Mix Breastmilk And Formula? Tips And Risks To Know

 2. Can I give formula milk immediately after breastfeeding?

-Yes.
-It is possible to give babies formula milk after breastfeeding.
-However, they may need a little time to make this transition because bottlefeeding requires them to use a different sucking action.
+Yes, you may give babies formula milk after breastfeeding.
+However, they may need some time to make this transition because bottlefeeding requires them to use a different sucking action.
 Your baby will gradually start accepting formula milk after breast milk (5).

 3. How many ounces of breast milk is equivalent to formula milk?